Emerald

 The human resource development (HRD) literature has tended to focus on larger organizations in order to develop an understanding of workforce skills development.
 However, it has been acknowledged that a healthy small business sector is fundamental to every corporate economy.
 This article helps to explore the HRD processes in these types of organizations.

-Reviews the latest management developments across the globe and pinpoints practical implications from cutting‐edge research and case studies.
+The purpose of this paper is to review the latest management developments across the globe and pinpoints practical implications from cutting‐edge research and case studies.]

 This briefing is prepared by an independent writer who adds their own impartial comments and places the articles in context.